libplctag/libplctag.NET/README.md

 ## libplctag

 This is the package intended for use in .NET applications.
+It depends on libplctag.NativeImport to gain access to the underlying libplctag native library.

 It provides an API for libplctag that should feel natural to .NET developers by supporting the following features:
 * Values are strongly-typed (both Atomic types and User-Defined Types).
 * Errors are thrown as Exceptions